-The Plenipotentiary's Office has five publicly named senior staff, one of whom is known to work exclusively on state restrictions on the exercise of freedom of religion and belief.
+The Plenipotentiary's Office in Minsk has nine publicly named senior staff, three of whom are known to work exclusively on state restrictions on the exercise of freedom of religion and belief.
 In addition, each of the country's six regions and the city administration of the capital Minsk also employs about 20 more religious affairs officials.
 Local Ideology Department officials and the KGB secret police also restrict freedom of religion or belief.

 Many decisions – especially those by the Plenipotentiary – cannot be legally challenged.
 Under the Religion Law, a religious organisation found to have violated the law must correct the alleged violation within six months and not repeat it within a year.
 If it fails to do so, the authorities may shut the organisation down (Article 37).
 No legal possibility exists to challenge such warnings, despite a 2007 Constitutional Court decision highlighting this legal omission negating the rule of law.
 Jehovah's Witnesses failed even in the Supreme Court to challenge such warnings.

 The Plenipotentiary has the power to reject the rights of religious communities to invite foreign citizens to serve in Belarus and is not required to give any reason.
 Gulyako frequently denied requests by Russian Orthodox and Catholic bishops, as well as other religious communities, for such permission.